 How do patients benefit from Chronic Care Management?

 Patients with two or more chronic medical conditions can benefit from the CCM services.
 Chronic diseases are defined as those conditions expected to last a minimum of 12 months after diagnosis and put the patient at a risk of death or functional decline.

-Such patients above the age of 65 can stay connected through telephone, web or mobile applications with their care providers for regular monitoring and in case of emergencies.
+Patients above the age of 65 can stay connected through telephone, web, or mobile applications with their care providers for regular monitoring and in case of emergencies.
 Such coordinated care improves their wellbeing and reduces the cost incurred in face-face treatment if it is substituted by remote care.

 Physicians and Non-Physicians can benefit from Medicare’s reimbursement for chronic care services.

 Non Physicians include Certified Nurse-Midwife, Physician Assistant, Nurse Practitioner, and Clinical Nurse Specialists.
 The flexibility of remote medical monitoring offers patients and professionals convenience to reach out as per their schedule.

 |CPT99490||$42||Min 20min non-face to face time monitoring the care plan|

 |CPT99491||$84||30 minutes or more; must be performed personally by a Physician or other qualified healthcare professional|